cheks2604/Current-Sensor-with-ESP32/README.md

 The current sensor captures load current data and sends it to the ESP32.
 The ESP32 processes and transmits the information wirelessly for monitoring and analysis.
 ## Note
-The smartenergymonitorlocal arduino code may or may not work with your home router as it is connected to your home wifi
+The smartenergymonitorlocal arduino code may or may not work with your home router as it is connected to your home wifi The physical build I showed does not have any device connceted but you can connect batteries or multimeters to it
 ## Future Improvements
 - Add cloud integration for long-term data storage.
 - Implement mobile app/GUI for real-time visualizatio